jennysaggesse/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script lists all local variables and environmental variables and functions This script creates a new local variable
 This script craetes a new global variabl
-This script prints the addition of 128 with the value stored environment variable
+This script prints the addition of 128 with the value stored environment variable This script prints the result of POWER divided by DIVIDE